Robin-WZQ/facial-landmark-detection-222/README.md

     ```

 - for a video
-    > We support a real-time face alignment algorithm that uses the key points of the previous frame to align the face of the current frame
+    > We support a real-time face alignment algorithm that uses the key points of the previous frame to align the face of the current frame.
     ```
     python lib/video_test.py --video_path your_video_path
     ```